kuutsav/leetcode-compensation/README.md

 - Using LLMs for parsing and sanitizing structured data from posts, followed by aggregation.

 > [!WARNING]
-> We filter out posts with negative votes.
-To that end, we have added a 2-day data refresh delay to allow the votes to accumulate.
+> A 2-day data refresh delay allows the votes to accumulate, after that posts with negative votes are dropped.

 ## Getting Started